bonitasoft/bonita-doc/md/bonita-studio-download-installation.md

 ## Installation validation

-In order to make sure that everything is properly installed click on the button in the toolbar to open Bonita Portal:
+In order to make sure that everything is properly installed click on the **Portal** button in the toolbar to open Bonita Portal:

 ![Bonita Portal icon](images/getting-started-tutorial/installation/portal-icon.png)